 - Ensure the termite inspector gives you a repair guarantee encase anything will be damaged in the but inspection process.

-- Don’t hire an inspector who offers exaggerated claim such as having a “secret formula” for termite inspection and extermination.
+- Don’t hire an inspector who offers exaggerated claims, such as having a “secret formula” for termite inspection and extermination.

 - Is the termite inspector legitimate?
-Well, contact the local client protection organization to ensure they’ve not committed offences in other towns.
+Well, contact the local client protection organization to ensure they’ve not committed offenses in other towns.

 Why Do a Termite Inspection?

 If only torching your home wouldn’t cost too much, you’d probably consider it.
 Ha!
-In fact, often money would probably come in second or third in line next to human toxicity, environmental impact, and convenience for users.
+Often, money would probably come in second or third in line next to human toxicity, environmental impact, and convenience for users.

 - To satisfy the pre-home buying process termite inspection.
 For example, when you consider flying ants vs. termites – these bugs almost look alike.
-Inspection will remove the fear and also enhance bargaining advantage for the home seller.
+The examination will remove the fear and also enhance the bargaining advantage for the home seller.

 - To satisfy the termite bond or the annual termite service agreement.

 5 Signs that You Need a Termite Inspection?

 Termites are nasty bugs that’ll gnaw off your home and other structures.
 But hiring a termite inspector may also eat up a fortune of your finances.
 Here’s how to hire one effectively.